 Praised for her dynamic, passionate conducting style, Taiwanese-American conductor Mei-Ann Chen is acclaimed for infusing orchestras with energy, enthusiasm and high-level music-making, galvanizing audiences and communities alike.
-Appointed Music Director of the MacArthur Award-winning Chicago Sinfonietta in 2011, Ms. Chen’s contract has been extended through the 2020-2021 season.
-She also serves as Artistic Director & Conductor for the National Taiwan Symphony Orchestra Summer Festival, a post she has held since 2016.
+Music Director of the MacArthur Award-winning Chicago Sinfonietta since 2011, and Artistic Director & Conductor for the National Taiwan Symphony Orchestra Summer Festival since 2016, Maestra Chen has just been named Principal Guest Conductor of Austria’s Recreation Grosses Orchester Graz, and first-ever Artistic Partner of River Oaks Chamber Orchestra (ROCO) in Houston, Texas, effective September 2019.
 Highly regarded as a compelling communicator and an innovative leader both on and off the podium, and a sought-after guest conductor, she continues to expand her relationships with orchestras worldwide.

 Summer 2018 highlights included Switzerland’s Sinfonieorchester Basel, Vienna’s Tonkünstler-Orchester at Grafenegg Festival, and National Taiwan Symphony Orchestra’s debut US Tour, including its debut as the first Taiwanese orchestra at Walt Disney Concert Hall in Los Angeles.
 2018-19 season engagements include debuts and return engagements with Atlanta Symphony Orchestra (Gala program with Lang Lang), San Francisco Symphony, multiple programs with Austria’s Recreation Grosses Orchester Graz and Sweden’s Malmö Symphony Orchestra, Denmark’s Copenhagen Philharmonic 7-city tour, Norway’s Oslo Philharmonic, Turkey’s Bilkent Senfoni Orkestrasi, Canada’s Symphony Nova Scotia & Orchestre Symphonique de Québec, River Oaks Chamber, Asheville and Knoxville symphonies.